-I’m currently playing with three bands along with some duo and solo shows.
+I’m currently playing with four bands along with some duo and solo shows.
 I have lots of videos of my live music in all its iterations posted on my YouTube page.
 The bands I play in are:

 After Six and the Sevens wrapped up, I started thinking about what was next for me.
 I wanted to write and play original music with a new group and I was able to talk some great musicians (and friends) into joining me.
 The new music is a mix of rock, pop, and Americana.
 We recorded our first single in late March and are in the process of recording more music with the intent of releasing an album in 2020.
 Stay tuned.
 For more information, click here.

-Madigan’s Attic got together in 2012 to play a St. Patrick’s Day.
+Madigan’s Attic got together in 2012 to play a St. Patrick’s Day show.
 We had so much fun we decided to just keep playing and having fun and that’s just what we’ve done.
 People who see us talk about the harmonies.
 We do a collection of music from the 60s through today along with traditional Irish music and the occasional original.

 ABC (Acoustic Bruce and Chrissy)